 In a blog post from Super Data Research, the market research company was able to provide some insight into just how well Overwatch performed in May.
 Overwatch earned more than $269 million in digital revenues across both PC and console platforms, pushing the PC category up 8 percent.

 Overwatch hasn’t just been a big hit for its player base either.
 Blizzard’s new shooter game has also become a popular title among online spectators who watch streams of players.
 It is currently the fifth most-streamed title across all streaming channels.

 Super Data Research also provided some insight into how popular the game is on PC and console.
-Overwatch is currently the top game on PC and the fifth game on consoles:

 Overwatch is a threat to League of Legend’s future